JustinInCoding/BullseyeSwiftUI/README.md

 - check the developer documentation to find useful method in Swift Standard Library, here we use random to generate the target value
 - use XCTAssertTrue, **XCTAssertEqual**, XCTAssertGreaterThan to do unit test on app
 - select the test navigator panel and tap plus button to add a New Unit Test Target
 - use @testable decoration to import the module(which is app) cause they are different targets (test target)
+- The basic idea of Test-Driven Development is rather than writing tests AFTER you write your code, you write your tests FIRST
+- the benefit of Test-Driven Developemnt, Forces up-front thought, Great way to ensure you write tests, Improved code quality, Increased speed of development

 ## Acknowledgements